 Calculating Carvana’s Net Worth

-Carvana’s net worth as of the quarter ending Sept.
-30 was $708 million.
+Carvana’s net worth as of the fiscal year ending Dec.
+31, 2021, was $525 million.
 In its simplest form, net worth is a company’s assets minus its liabilities.

 |What Is Carvana Worth Now?|